ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 The code points contained in astral planes are called **astral code points**.

-Astral code points are all pointsgo from U+10000 to U+10FFFF.
+Astral code points are all points go from U+10000 to U+10FFFF.

 JavaScript’s representation uses 16 bits per string element, which can describe up to $$2^{16}$$ different characters.
 But Unicode defines more characters than that: about twice as many.
 So some characters, such as many emoji, *take up two character positions* in JavaScript strings.